 Field of activity

-During her time with the Data Protection Authority, she also successfully completed her bachelor's degree in business law and the basic training of the general administrative service (in accordance with the basic training regulation of the Federal Chancellery).
+During her time at the DPA, she was also able to successfully complete her bachelor's degree in economics as well as the basic training of the general administrative service (in accordance with the Basic Training Ordinance of the Federal Chancellery).

 In May 2019, Christina Maria Schwaiger moved from the data protection authority to the law firm CMS Reich-Rohrwig Hainz and has since been providing her clients with advice based on her wealth of experience.

 Christina Maria Schwaiger regularly gives lectures on topics such as data protection, e-commerce, digitalisation and IT law.
 She is also a lecturer at the Danube University Krems for the postgraduate course "Data Protection and Privacy".